 Improving Practice and Policy at Scale

 Rigorous, federally funded studies have shaped some of the most consequential education reforms of the past two decades.
 Research has documented the success of early college high schools, provided actionable guidance for implementing dual enrollment programs, and strengthened evidence-based approaches to reading instruction, particularly for students with disabilities.
-It has also helped refine high-dosage tutoring models that are now central to learning recovery efforts nationwide.
+It has also informed college affordability and student success initiatives, refined high-dosage tutoring models central to learning recovery, and helped align postsecondary programs with workforce needs nationwide.

 Turning Evidence into Measurable Gains

 Mississippi’s dramatic improvement in reading achievement underscores what is possible when policy and practice are grounded in evidence.
 A comprehensive early literacy strategy—designed and sustained with the support of U.S. Department of Education–funded research—has produced significant, widely recognized gains.
-This progress did not happen by chance; it reflects sustained investment in research, data, and implementation over time.
+This progress did not happen by chance; it reflects sustained investment in research, data, and implementation over time, providing lessons that can inform student success initiatives in K-12, higher education, and beyond.

 Protecting the Data That Make Progress Visible